-Excused absences may include but are not limited to personal illness, court appearances, death of immediate family member, etc. Proof of the excused absence must be submitted when appropriate.
-If a student is ill or must be absent for other legitimate reasons (excused absence), the student must notify the instructor no later than 1 hour prior to the start of the scheduled class by contacting the OTA/PTA academic department secretary via phone at 752-5346, or by method noted by course instructor, (See course syllabus for instructor preference.)
-Failure to do so will result in an UNEXCUSED ABSENCE.
-The third and subsequent dates of excused absences will be considered UNEXCUSED ABSENCES.
+The program understands that life situations may occur from time to time that may result in a student being unable to attend a lecture or lab course as per the course schedule.
+If a student must be absent for legitimate reasons, the student must notify the instructor no later than 1-hour prior to the start of the scheduled class by contacting the OTA/PTA academic department secretary via phone at 752-5346, and/or, by method noted by course instructor, (See course syllabus for instructor preference.)
+Failure to do so may result in the student being placed on academic probation.